 This is their 6th year of homeschooling; having started their homeschool journey when they were in the 4th grade.
 While I discuss the reasons we chose to pull them out of public school to homeschool them along with their three little sisters in this post, I want to talk to you today, friend to friend about how I know you can successfully homeschool your child with special needs too.
 Just like I am doing.
 You can do it.
 If you want to homeschool that sweet blessing, you can.

-5. You know what your child likes so you can spend more time on areas of interest for your child–curriculum geared for your learner!
+You know what your child likes so you can spend more time on areas of interest for your child–curriculum geared for your learner!
 My son Sean loves trains.
-It is crazy all the ways I have used trains over these past few years to teach everything from science, to social studies , to grammar , to math!
-We have spent extra time on theme units that was initially unplanned because it sparked a desire to learn that I didn’t foresee.
+It is crazy all the ways I have used trains over these past few years to teach everything from science to social studies, to grammar, to math!
+We have spent extra time on theme units that were initially unplanned because it sparked a desire to learn that I didn’t foresee.
 Homeschooling allows for this flexibility.
 Another bonus?
 You can teach life skills as a curriculum subject.

 Would you like to know 6 MORE reasons why you can do it?
 Check out this post for 6 more advantages on homeschooling a child with special needs!